Hyperphysics: The Missing Link in Humanity’s Search for Extraterrestrial Civilizations?

 Image: hologram of a photon, Univ. of Warsaw

-One of Günter Nimtz’s claims regarding superluminal tunneling is that the tunneling process occurs faster than light.
+One of Günter Nimtz’s claims regarding tunneling is that the tunneling process occurs faster than light.
 Most physicists concur with this assertion; for instance, Aephraim Steinberg stated that the results on quantum tunneling are “robustly superluminal.”
 The contention arises from Nimtz’s suggestion that a signal can be transmitted faster than light, which anyone can hear, thereby challenging the no-communication theorem https://en.wikipedia.org/wiki/No-communication_theorem .

-Thus, on one hand, physicists agree that particles can quantum-tunnel faster than light, while on the other hand, they maintain that this phenomenon cannot be used to transmit information.
+So, on one hand, physicists agree that particles can quantum-tunnel faster than light, while on the other hand, they maintain that this phenomenon cannot be used to transmit information.
 Yet, it raises the question: if we can perceive such signals, how does this reconcile with the established limits of communication in physics?

-Interestingly, Aephraim Steinberg from the University of Toronto has called quantum tunneling “robustly superluminal.” (https://www.quantamagazine.org/quantum-tunnel-shows-particles-can-break-the-speed-of-light-20201020/).
 He has measured this by using “Larmor clocks,” which is a different way of saying he measured the spin of photons before and after entering the tunnel.

 So, he transmitted the spin position of a photon at superluminal speed.
 How is this not “transmitting information?”
 He transmitted information about the state of the photon, and measured its change after superluminal travel through the quantum tunnel.
 Didn’t he violate the no-communication theorem?
 And why is he allowed to transmit information on the photon spin at superluminal speed, and Nimtz from the University of Cologne can’t transmit AM modulated waves with Mozart?